 Tuesday: Returning Home

 On the final morning, guests have time to dry clothes and waders, re-pack their bags, and prepare for the trip home.
 The guides and camp staff will break down camp and deflate the rafts to be ready for the helicopter, but if you want to fish this last day there is time in the morning for several more hours of fishing around camp.
 The head guide will also come around at this time to collect any gratuities you may wish to leave for the guides and staff for the week.

-If you return to Yelisovo early in the day, Anatoly or another ground representative will meet you and either arrange a short tour or find a decent place to wait, such as the Old Castle Restaurant.
+Anatoly or Daria will meet you again and transfer you to the airport.
 If there is time, the bus can also take the group to a nearby store for souvenir shopping.
-Anatoly will get everyone the departure paperwork at this time, which you will need to present along with your passport and visa at immigrations before boarding the flight home.
+Andrey will get everyone the departure paperwork at this time, which you will need to present along with your passport and visa at immigrations when departing Russia.